MarkusBordihn/BOs-Adaptive-Performance-Tweaks/README.md

 ### ⚡ Pre-creation spawn check

-The most significant performance improvement over 11.x: mobs are denied **before** a Minecraft entity ID is allocated and before the entity enters the world.
+The most significant performance improvement over 11.x: preset `DENY` rules can block mobs **before** a Minecraft entity ID is allocated and before the entity enters the world.
 In 11.x, the mod cancelled the spawn event after the entity had already joined the level — wasting entity ID space and triggering unnecessary game logic.
-The 12.x architecture intercepts at the natural spawner level, meaning zero overhead for denied spawns.
+Count-based per-chunk, per-player, per-world, and per-server limits are still evaluated during spawn handling with tracked entity state.

 ### 🧪 Automated game tests

-Every build runs 38 game tests on a headless Fabric server, covering spawn limits, load scaling, friendly chunk bypass, and all major features.
-This ensures regressions are caught before release.
+The default verification path `./gradlew check` runs the shared unit test suite and both headless Fabric and Forge game test suites.
+This keeps spawn limits, load scaling, friendly chunk bypass, and the major performance features covered before release.

 ## 📥 Installation